The problem is Medicare is complex, with plans and parts and regulations and enrollment periods... it's a lot.

 Medicare Part A is hospitalization coverage, or hospital insurance.
 Any Medicare-approved expenses that happen in an inpatient setting, such as inpatient hospitalization, skilled nursing care, and sometimes even at home, are going to be partly covered.

-If you'd like to see specifics on what's covered by Medicare Part A, you can scroll through the Part-A covered services section from the 2019 Medicare & You Handbook below.
+If you'd like to see specifics on what's covered by Medicare Part A, you can scroll through the Part-A covered services section from the 2022 Medicare & You Handbook.

 Medicare Part B is going to cover medical and doctor services, so it's generally referred to as medical insurance.
 Any Medicare-approved expenses that happen in an outpatient setting, such as doctor visits, outpatient procedures, medical equipment, labs, and X-rays are going to be partly covered by Medicare Part B.

-Again, to see specifics on what's covered by Medicare Part B, scroll through this excerpt from the 2019 Medicare & You Handbook.
-Warning: it's 19 pages long.
+Again, to see specifics on what's covered by Medicare Part B, look at the Part B-covered services section in the Medicare & You Handbook.

 So, that's "Original Medicare" – Part A and Part B.